-We want to illustrate the effectiveness of the proposed parameterizations for system identification and control synthesis through numerical examples~\footnote{Numerical implementations can be found on \url{https://github.com/samku/Concur-qLPV-RCI}}.
-First, we want to show the effectiveness of the qLPV parameterization, in which we solve Problem~\eqref{eq:SysID_qLPV} with the constraints ignored, i.e., we solve
+We want to illustrate the effectiveness of the proposed parameterizations for system identification and control synthesis through numerical examples.
+First, we want to show the effectiveness of the qLPV parameterization, in which we solve Problem~\eqref{eq:main_learning_problem} with the constraints ignored, i.e.,